How to Sell Your Soul w/Elijah Schaffer & Sydney Watson | Andrew Says 40

+"It makes me sick," Watson says of her home country where COVID camps have begun to open.

-The dynamic duo also discuss the now infamous Afghanistan pullout by Joe Biden, while answering some fun questions such as “Which influencer would Sydney marry?”
+The dynamic duo also discuss the infamous Afghanistan pullout by Joe Biden, while answering some fun questions such as "Which influencer would Sydney marry?".

 Don't Get Censored